H. Moser & Cie. throttles into Web3 with pixelated, limited-edition hybrid watch

-Bringing practical innovation to indoor and outdoor home gardening, the new Terra collection is a nine-piece plant accessory series designed by Norwegian design powerhouse Snøhetta, commissioned by world-renowned Danish design brand Georg Jensen, known for their silverware jewelry and homeware product design range.
+Bringing practical innovation to indoor and outdoor home gardening, the new Terra collection is a nine-piece plant accessory series designed by Norwegian design powerhouse Snøhetta, commissioned by world-renowned Danish design brand Georg Jensen, known for their silverware jewellery and homeware product design range.
 The collection is crafted in terracotta and stainless steel, and sports sleek, sculptural forms that are inspired by “undulating waves”, “reflective flow of water” and the “contemplative, organic forms found in nature”.
 This also marks Georg Jensen’s first foray into the world of home gardening.

 With the Terra collection, Snøhetta employs the organic feel and earthiness of terracotta and contrasts it with the industrial coolness of stainless steel, resulting in dynamic products for the urban home gardener, freshening and elevating home gardens.
 Snøhetta was excited to merge its experimental, larger-than-life design approach with Georg Jensen’s enduring legacy for impeccable quality craft with this collaboration.
 “Though Georg Jensen has long been known for its vases and many of other types of vessels, this marks the brand’s first foray into interior planting and also its first time working with terracotta, creating a new chapter of materiality as it continues a long-standing tradition of defining and evolving the Scandinavian aesthetic,” revealed the official statement.